handsontable/handsontable/README.md

 </script>
 ```

-## Changelog and Future Versions
+## Changelog

 To see the list of recent changes, see the [Changelog](https://github.com/warpech/jquery-handsontable/wiki/Changelog) wiki page.

-To see the planned future releases, see the [Milestones](https://github.com/warpech/jquery-handsontable/wiki/Milestones) page.
+## Reporting bugs and feature requests

+Please follow this guidelines when reporting bugs and feature requests:

+1. Use [GitHub Issues](https://github.com/warpech/jquery-handsontable/issues) board to report bugs and feature requests (not my email address)
+2. Please **always** write steps to reporoduce the error.
+That way I can focus on fixing the bug, not scratching my had how to reproduce it.
+3. If possible, please add a JSFiddle link that shows the problem (start by forking [this fiddle](http://jsfiddle.net/warpech/hU6Kz/)).
+It saves me much time.
+4. If you can't reproduce it on JSFiddle, please add a screenshot that shows the problem.
+JSFiddle is much more appreciated because it lets me start fixing straight away.

+Thanks for understanding!

+## API Reference

-## Methods
+### Methods

   Option                                                                               | Role        | Description
 ---------------------------------------------------------------------------------------|-------------|-------------